 Every country in mainland Europe drives on the right-hand side of the road and overtakes on the left.
 On dual carriageways and motorways, the right-hand lane is the ‘slow’ lane, and the left-hand lane is the ‘fast’ lane.
 In most countries, you can pass slow-moving motorway traffic on either side.

-At junctions and roundabouts, traffic coming from the right has priority, unless signage indicates otherwise.
+At junctions and roundabouts, traffic coming from the left has priority, unless signage indicates otherwise.
 The shape, colour and symbols used on signage varies from country to country as, of course, do the languages.

 It’s usually pretty obvious what signs mean, but it can be helpful to do some research before travelling to help you understand the signs in the countries you’re visiting.
 Or have a passenger with Google Translate at the ready.